-- Remember that the hearing panel want to give you the opportunity to explain your case.
-No one likes excluding students.
-At the same time some Chairs ask more questions than others or want more supporting information, so it's important to prepare for any eventuality. - In some cases you may need to provide evidence to support all of your statements in order to have them accepted.
-Even facts that you wouldn't normally think would be questioned may be, so provide as much evidence as possible to back up what you are saying, but don't refrain from something just because you don't have the evidence to prove it. - Most Chairs will allow you to present new evidence at the hearing itself, though it is always best to email this to the secretary as much ahead of time as possible, and bring six hard copies with you to the hearing as well (one for each of the panel members and the secretary, one for any school representative and one for you to refer to). - Most Chairs will advise you that the committee has already read the papers you have submitted and therefore you do not need to go over the details in them again.
+- Some Chairs can be reasonable but others can be quite harsh.
+So it is best to prepare for a harsh Chair, this way that the worst that can happen is you are pleasantly surprised.
+Overall though the hearing panel want to give you the opportunity to explain your case.
+No one likes excluding students. - If you get a harsh Chair, you may need to provide evidence to support all of your statements in order to have them accepted.
+Even facts that you wouldn't normally think would be questioned may be, so provide as much evidence as possible to back up what you are saying, but don't refrain from something just because you don't have the evidence to prove it. - Most Chairs will allow you to present new evidence at the hearing itself, though it is always best to email this to the secretary as much ahead of time as possible, and bring 6 hard copies with you to the hearing as well (1 for each of the panel members and the secretary, 1 for any school representative and 1 for you to refer to). - Most Chairs will advise you that the committee has already read the papers you have submitted and therefore you do not need to go over the details in them again.
 However, sometimes it has been some time since they read the papers, and you have no way of knowing how fresh in the minds of each panel member your information is, so it is always best to go over the important points in your papers verbally during the hearing.